Refinitiv-API-Samples/Example.RDPLibrary.DotNet/README.md

 # Refinitiv Data Platform Library for .NET

+**Note**: This project has been re-branded to Refinitiv Data Library for .Net.
+Please refer to the [latest release](https://github.com/Refinitiv-API-Samples/Example.RDPLibrary.DotNet).

 ## Summary

 The following series of examples demonstrate how to programmatically access content residing within the **Refinitiv Data Platform (RDP)** using a single, ease of use API called the **Refinitiv Data Platform Library for .NET**.
 The platform refers to the layer of data services providing both streaming and non-streaming content serving different clients, from the simple desktop interface to the enterprise application.